birukjeldu/Kebele_Management_System/README.md

 This are some of the project screenshots for preview

-- Screenshot 1: Simple Login Page.
+- Screenshot 1: Simple Login Page

 ![loginpage](https://github.com/birukjeldu/Kebele_Management_System/assets/69720589/00c4f1a8-0126-4c06-ba59-1474ba79c0b3)